 - web applications developer.

 This course has been designed in accordance to Engineers Australia’s and the Australian Computer Society’s professional accreditation requirements.
+Deakin has been awarded accreditation for the Bachelor of Software Engineering (Honours) with the Australian Computer Society (ACS).
 Deakin has been awarded provisional accreditation for the Bachelor of Software Engineering (Honours) with Engineers Australia.
-Deakin is currently seeking accreditation for the Bachelor of Software Engineering (Honours) with the Australian Computer Society (ACS)

 Course learning outcomes

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.